close search bar

 Requires source code

 SAST doesn’t require a deployed application.
-It analyzes the sources code or binary without executing the application.
+It analyzes the source code and related dependencies without executing the application.

 Requires a running application